m-rzb/screen-recorder-for-steamdeck/README.md

 ## Why?

 I had a week off work and wanted to record a game play on my Steam Deck in Game Mode.
 I looked for various options, but they were either too complicated to achieve what I wanted or just did not work in Game Mode.
-Installing Recapture binary and libraries locally, with the help of this bash script, does not require turning off the read-only filesystem on the Steam Deck, installing additional packages with `pacman` or distrobox etc. The function of this CLI wrapper is simple, and has only an option to start and stop recording.
+Installing Recapture binary and libraries locally, with the help of this bash script, does not require turning off the read-only filesystem on the Steam Deck, installing additional packages with `pacman` or distrobox etc. The function of this CLI wrapper is simple, it has only an option to start and stop recording.
 I hope it will be useful for others as well.

 ## Installing on your Steam Deck